 We entered into a license agreement with The University of the State of New York pursuant to which we were granted an exclusive license under the University's rights relating to the bacterial strain used in our Zequanox product line while the product's natural product chemistry was still under investigation.
 Since then, we have developed dry powder formulations, significantly improved the fermentation process for higher cell yield, allowing us to increase manufacturing scale, and filed patent applications relating to natural product compounds in the Zequanox cells we have identified and product formulations we have developed.
 In addition, we received \$1.1 million in grants from the National Science Foundation for work needed to commercialize the bacterial strain in Zequanox, which is currently being marketed and sold directly to U.S. power and industrial companies.
-In the fourth quarter of 2015, we implemented a new process at our manufacturing plant that reduced the cost of product revenues to be more competitive with other mussel treatment chemicals.
+Recently, we implemented a new process at our manufacturing plant that reduced the cost of product revenues to be more competitive with other mussel treatment chemicals.

-Due to our prioritization plan, we have not committed sufficient resources to Zequanox in order to market it full-scale and ramp revenues.
-However, we recently signed a distribution agreement with a large water treatment company, Solenis LLC ("Solenis"), to further expand Zequanox commercially for in-pipe treatments.
+Due to our prioritization plan, we have not committed sufficient new development resources to Zequanox to market it full-scale and ramp revenues to their full potential.
+We are working with selected power and industrial customers for in-pipe treatments.
 In addition, we continue to work with state, federal and bi-national partners via the Great Lakes Commission's Invasive Mussel Collaborative and the EPA's Great Lakes Restoration Initiative ("GLRI") to further develop Zequanox in the Great Lakes/Upper Mississippi River Basin as a habitat restoration tool and potential harmful algal bloom management tool as zebra and quagga mussels selectively feed on beneficial algae while rejecting toxic blue-green algae.
 In 2016, the GLRI awarded a grant of more than \$600,000 to support a 2017 large-scale, open water evaluation of Zequanox in Michigan.
-This "Tip of the Mitt" project is being jointly administered by the U.S. Geological Survey and state and local government agencies in Michigan, with MBI serving as a technical collaborator and provider of Zequanox.
+This "Tip of the Mitt" project is being jointly administered by the U.S. Geological Survey and state and local government agencies in Michigan, with MBI serving as a technical collaborator and provider of Zequanox to continue the project in 2019.
+In November 2017, we signed an exclusive distribution agreement with Solenis.
+LLC, a large water treatment company, to distribute Zequanox for in-pipe treatments in the United States and Canada.
+This agreement was not renewed in 2018.